We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 If so, you might not need a jewelry expert to walk you through the process, so Blue Nile makes it easy.

-Should you Buy a Diamond Ring from Blue Nile or Tiffany’s?
+Should you Buy Jewelry from Blue Nile or Tiffany’s?

-But if you’re deciding between Blue Nile versus Tiffany’s, we recommend Blue Nile because of their quality inventory, low prices, and smooth buying experience.
+But if you’re deciding between Blue Nile versus Tiffany’s, I recommend Blue Nile because of their quality inventory, low prices, and smooth buying experience.
 They’re one of the best online diamond stores.